NeuroJSON/bjdata/Binary_JData_Specification.md

 ### <a name="reserved-extension-types"/>Reserved Extension Types (0–255)

 The following extension type IDs are reserved and defined by this specification.
-Each reserved type has exactly **one fixed payload size** for unambiguous parsing.
-Parsers that do not recognize a reserved type ID should treat the extension as opaque binary data and preserve it for round-trip serialization.
+Each reserved type has exactly **one fixed payload size** to enable unambiguous parsing.
+Parsers encountering unrecognized reserved type IDs should preserve the extension as opaque binary data for round-trip serialization.

 #### Type Summary